David Mateos

-David Mateos Ramajo (born 22 April 1987) is a Spanish professional footballer who plays as a central defender for Chinese club Jiangxi Dingnan United.
+David Mateos Ramajo (born 22 April 1987) is a Spanish professional footballer who plays as a central defender.

 Club career

 Real Madrid

 Born in Madrid, Mateos joined Real Madrid's youth system at the age of 12.
 In the 2007–08 season he made his senior debut, playing that and the following two years with the B team in the Segunda División B.

 In late January 2010, Mateos was called to the main squad by Manuel Pellegrini for a La Liga match against Deportivo de La Coruña.
 On 3 April that year, he also made the final list for the game against Racing de Santander, but failed to leave the bench on either occasion.

 During the 2010–11 pre-season, Real Madrid's first-team coach, José Mourinho, said:

 It's a shame Mateos can't join us because I like him a lot.
 He defends well and knows how to instigate play from the back.
 That's a trait which we need here at Madrid.
 With the difficulties we have it is a pity that he can not play, I would like him to be part of the first team.

 The coach's statements instigated Real Madrid to sign the player to a professional contract and, subsequently, Mateos was called for the first match of the campaign against Mallorca.
 After the departure of Rafael van der Vaart and Royston Drenthe, to Tottenham Hotspur and Hércules respectively, he was promoted to the first team, being awarded the number 15 shirt previously worn by the latter.

 Mateos made his official debut for Real Madrid on 23 November 2010, playing ten minutes in the 4–0 away win over Ajax in the group stage of the UEFA Champions League; after the match, he said: "I will never forget this day."
 His last competitive appearance came the following 6 January when he started the 2–0 loss at Levante in the round of 16 of the Copa del Rey, with his side eventually claiming the trophy.

 On 29 January 2011, AEK Athens signed Mateos on a six-month contract with the option of retaining the player for an extra year.
 In the summer, however, he moved to Real Zaragoza also on loan for one season, making his top-flight debut on 11 September in a 0–0 draw at Rayo Vallecano, but the spell was marred by injury.

 In June 2012, Mateos accepted a return to Castilla for 2012–13, as the reserves had promoted to Segunda División after an absence of five years.